Meet the Northern Lights in Greenland

 This is an international group.

-The tour leader speaks Danish and English on the departures on 25 September and 16 October 2025.
+The tour leader speaks Danish and English.

 Baggage included